-Authors and publishers like historical settings as topics – and most of them like it for gamers.
-The two-player board game "Revolution of 1828" from Frosted Games and Pegasus Spiele also takes up a historical, maybe even a formative Epoch of US history: the first smear campaign in a US election campaign - at least that is the editorial processing of the game theme.
+Historical settings are often welcomed as themes by authors and publishers – and are usually welcomed by players.
+Also the two-player board game “Revolution of 1828” from Frosted Games and Pegasus Spiele takes hold of a historical, maybe even a formative Epoch of US history: the first smear campaign in a US election campaign - at least that is the editorial processing of the game theme.
 It was the presidential candidates Quincy Adams and Andrew Jackson who offered a political exchange that one would expect from an exciting campaign today.
 In our review of the board game "Revolution of 1828" by Stefan Feld, we reveal whether and who this connoisseur title can convince in terms of play and subject matter.

 The two-player title "Revolution of 1828" is a majority game, set against a historical setting in the United States - the board game can be chronologically arranged between the American Civil War and the colonial era.
 More specifically: Thematically, the action revolves around the election campaign between the presidential candidates Dr. Quincy Adam and Andrew Jackson.